I7-Examples/Zork/docs/source.txt

 Brochure flag is a number that varies.
 Brochure flag is usually 0.
 Sending for is an action applying to one visible thing.
 Understand "send for [something]" as sending for.
 Understand "send [something]" as sending for.
 Check sending for:
-if the noun is not the obj1234, say "Why would you send for that?" instead.
+if the noun is not the obj1234, say "That doesn't make sends." instead.
 Carry out sending for the free brochure: if brochure flag is 0 begin;
   say "OK, but you know the postal service...";